top of page

 care with at least one mental health problem and that over 25% suffer Post - Traumatic Stress Disorder (PTSD), the same mental disorder suffered by military combat veterans.
 PTSD is a mental condition that can affect anybody who has experienced severe emotional trauma.
 Trauma can actually change the chemistry of your brain and cause anxiety, depression, moodiness, sleep disorders and other psychological issues.
 That’s what can happen to your mind after years of abuse or neglect or suffering from other problems and then suddenly being snatched away from your family and put in the care of adults you do not know and may not like or trust.

-Thinking about your mental health at this critical time in your life may be the most
+Thinking about your mental health at this critical time in your life may be the most important thing you will ever do to make the rest of your life better.

 You have to get your mind right to get your life right!